 Flooding results from intense or sustained rainfall, storm tides or a combination of both, temporarily inundating or flowing across land that is normally dry.
-This will be exacerbated by a permanent rise in sea level and increased rainfall intensity due to a changing climate.
+This will be exacerbated by permanent sea level rise and increased rainfall intensity due to a changing climate.

 Stormwater is runoff from rainfall.
-In urban areas, it is captured by a series of pits and then conveyed underground through pipes and culverts.
+In urban areas it is captured by a series of pits and then conveyed underground through pipes and culverts.
 It also travels as surface flow in open drains, roadways, natural channels and overland flow paths.
 Stormwater is ultimately discharged to local waterways, which drain to the ocean.